mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-chatbot-for-bi-walkthrough.markdown

 In essence, this is how a vector database works.

 From my experience, it's a good rule of thumb to have a few reinforced data points but always fewer than the number of tokens the largest query might return.

+## Incorporating Feedback

+In this application the most direct method of incorporating feedback is through inclusion of the business questions and SQL queries that have been thumbed up by users.
+For those queries where the results look correct, we can take the business question, compute it's embedding and then insert it back into the vector database.
+In the future, if the same or a similar question is asked, the business question and SQL will be used as an example in the prompt.

 ## A List of Learnings